fedexist/my-cookiecutter-template/CONTRIBUTING.rst

 development.
 Please note this documentation assumes you already have `virtualenv` and `Git` installed and ready to go.

-1. Fork the `freedaa-template` repo on Gitlab.
+1. Fork the `aa-pypackage` repo on Gitlab.

 ::